aleph2c/miros/doc/interactingcharts.rst

 A prophet is not someone with special visions, just someone blind to most of what others see -- Nassim Nicholas Taleb

-The individual has always had to struggle to keep from being overwhelmed by the tribe.
-If you try it, you will be frightened.
-But no price is too high to pay for the privilege of owning yourself -- Friedrich Nietzsche

 .. _interactingcharts-interacting-statecharts:

 Interacting Statecharts